Traveling Venice on a Budget

 In the morning, if you aren’t staying at a hotel with complimentary breakfast, I recommend grabbing breakfast at La Lista Bistro.
 It is close to the main train station, which was a close walk for us.
 Sincerely, no matter where you are staying, I believe the waffle is well worth traveling for.
 After filling up on sweet and savory foods, you’ll be off to check out some of Venice’s less well-known sites.

-We did not know but you must book tickets in advance as time slots are reserved and only 70 people can be on the roof at a time.
+While we were unaware, you must book tickets in advance!
+Choosing a time slot reserves your spot since only 70 people can be on the roof at a time.
 Once you get your 15 minute window, you can stroll through stores or grab a drink while waiting your turn.
 And let me tell you, the wait is worth it!
-The staff give you just enough time to snag some great photos before the next group is allowed up.
+The staff give you just enough time to snag some great photos before the next group comes up.
 Travel trip: Use the bathrooms near the entrance afterward so you don’t have to pay €1,50 for the public toilets around the city.

 If you only have 48 hours in Venice than it is imperative you take a day trip to Burano, the most colorful island in Europe.
 Almost every person I spoke to before journeying over to Venice mentioned Burano.
 Those who had not gone regretted it terribly and those who did go said they would visit again in a heartbeat.
 Burano is a one hour boat ride away from Venice (roughly $15 round trip) and it sure is a sight to see.
 Picture someone throwing their easel of paint at houses… that’s Burano for you.

 Travel tip: Don’t cool down by putting your feet in the canals.
-You’ll be tempted to, but don’t!
-Apparently it’s very dirty and a local was kind enough to tell us it could carry diseases as we were.. um… dangling our feet in the water.
-You’ve been warned.
+Temptation might strike, but don’t!
+Apparently, it’s very dirty and a local was kind enough to tell us it could carry diseases as we were.. um… dangling our feet in the water.
+Hey, I’ve warned you!

 When arriving back in Venice, riding a gondola should be on the top of your priority list.
 If you don’t want to spend an arm and a leg, I highly suggest riding around the canals before 7pm.
 The city of Venice relies on tourism dollars and one of the easiest ways to make that money is to charge a ton for the one experience on everyone’s list.
 For a 30 minute ride, most gondolas will cost €80 ($87 USD) before 7pm.
 Afterward the rate raises to €100.
 If you want your gondolier to sing, it’ll usually cost another €20 – €30.
 See how this adds up quickly?
 If you are really traveling Venice on a budget, I have the answer for you!

 After riding the gondola across the canal, we had a blast tracking down the legendary Acqua Alta Bookstore.
 If you are a cat lover and book-lover then visiting this bookstore will be a dream!
 Not only is it the coolest with books literally taking over the entire store, but they have cats just roaming free throughout.
 Many tourists do not know of this place and it was relatively empty when we visited.
 There are rows and rows of novels, secondhand books, and postcards scattered throughout the store.
 They even have a huge gondola and bathtub inside the store overflowing with books.
 If you take a walk outside, there are even more (yes, you guessed it!) books creating a staircase.
-All in all, this store was the perfect place to grab an Italian souvenir and get lost for a bit.
+We found this store to be the perfect place to grab an Italian souvenir!
+And who doesn’t love getting a little lost?

 Before grabbing a bite to eat and drink, Allie and I explored different art museums while diving in and out of local shops.
 Some of the galleries were even free to roam through.
 I have never been much of a museum person and usually skip them when traveling but the artwork just completely drew us in.
 We spent close to an hour taking in the beautiful Italian pieces.